 Why it Matters

-Probably the biggest time sink for designers is quickly creating an accurate library of footprints for their PCB.
+Probably the biggest time sink for designers is quickly creating an accurate of footprints for their printed board.
 This process generally involves finding dozens or hundreds of datasheets from different component manufacturers, and gaining enough information from those to make quality footprints.
 But what about all the other information not included in those datasheets?
 What about following the best design practices and international standards like those from IPC?

 The IPC-Compliant Footprint Wizard cuts out a huge amount of time from footprint creation, and accounts for all the best practice and industry standard details of footprint design.
 Even if a datasheet only includes the minimum dimensioning and parametric information, the wizard fills in the rest based on proven and standardized component package information.